 In the week following this process, my six eggs sat in dishes with donor sperm.
 I had to call the clinic every day to ask how many embryos were still dividing.

 Six….
 Then five… then four….
 Then three… then two.

 Three thousand nine hundred dollars and we got two embryos, one of which barely made it to freeze.
 I couldn’t believe it.
 I was despondent.

-Nonetheless, my two ice-ice babies went into the freezer for later, until such a time when I wasn’t sneaking around behind my employer’s back to get stabbed with needles and hormones.
-My wife, Natalie, would not permit me to go ahead until I was happier at work.
+Nonetheless, my two ice-ice babies went into the freezer for later, until such a time when I was happier in my job.